jbates35/algtraining/11_linked_lists/182_max/README.md

-# Lesson 175
+# Lesson 182
-## Showing a Linked List
+## Max node in linked list
 ### Description:
-This exercise is designed to provide practice implementing and showing a linked list.
-A user can enter their elements, and it will create a linked list out of it.
+This exercise is designed to provide practice finding the max value in a linked list.
+This will be done both iteratively and recursively.
 ### Setup:
 To use the program, rip the git, and then make a folder build in this folder.
 I.e.
 ```